genomewalker/x-filter/README.md

    - **breadth_expected_ratio**: Observed breadth to expected breadth ratio (scaled)
    - **n_alns**: Number of alignments

 If you use `--anvio` it will generate the output necessary for the `anvi-estimate-metabolism` program.
 Check [here](https://github.com/merenlab/anvio/pull/1890) for its usage.
+You can define the `source` using `--annotation-source`.

 > Note: At the moment only available in [anvi'o](https://github.com/merenlab/anvio/) `master`